 Serve this immediately in a giant bowl with ice cream and get ready for the compliments to roll in!

-- 3 cups thinly sliced peaches (about 3-4 medium peaches)
+- 5 cups peeled and diced peaches (about 4 medium peaches)

 - ¼ teaspoon salt